Category: overmedication

 • Symptoms of withdrawal when not using

-How can we decrease medication overload?
+How can we decrease or eliminate medication overload in the older adult?